sknebel/AutoAuth/AutoAuth.md

 ## General Notes about Requests

-Following OAuth 2.0, all exchanges unless noted otherwise happen through POST requests with form-encoded payloads and with JSON response types.
+Following OAuth 2.0, all exchanges unless noted otherwise happen through POST requests with form-encoded payloads and JSON response types.
 Applications SHOULD use the appropriate `Content-Type` and `Accept` headers to indicate this.

 ## External Token Request